The LSCD Benchmark: a Testbed for Diachronic Word Meaning Tasks: Models

 \paragraph{WiC} (pairs of uses → pairwise scores).
-We consider two different approaches to the Word-in-Context task.
+We consider two different approaches to the WiC task.
 The first approach builds the contextualized embeddings for all uses with the aforementioned component, it inherits all the corresponding \textit{hyperparameters}.
-Then it employs one of the \textit{distance functions} to calculate distances between the contextualized embeddings of two uses in each pair.
+Then, it employs one of the \textit{distance functions} to calculate distances between the contextualized embeddings of two uses in each pair.
 The euclidean, manhattan and cosine distances are currently supported.

 The second approach employs a binary classifier implemented as a neural network that jointly processes a pair of word usages and returns the probability that the meaning is the same.
-We treat this probability as the similarity between word occurrences.
-We experimented with several such \textit{models} that were part of the SOTA or near-SOTA solutions proposed by the DeepMistake team in the RuShiftEval and LSCDiscovery shared tasks~\citep{Arefyev202116,deepmistake-lcsdiscovery} or showed good performance on recent ordinal WiC shared task data \citep{Yadav2025xldurel,schlechtweg2025comedi}.
+We treat this probability as the proximity between word occurrences.
+We experimented with the DeepMistake system\footnote{DeepMistake is a family of WiC models.
+It includes models fine-tuned on the data from the LSCD shared tasks in Russian or Spanish, and more general WiC models trained on general-purpose multilingual WiC datasets which we employ in our study.
+Specifically, we selected the MCL and MCLen models trained on the whole or the English part of the MCL-WiC dataset respectively.
+We further compare them to the language-specific models in Appendix~\ref{sec:deepmistake}.} which had achieved the 2nd best result in the RuShiftEval and LSCDiscovery shared tasks~\citep{Arefyev202116,deepmistake-lcsdiscovery}, and also with the method from \citep{Yadav2025xldurel,schlechtweg2025comedi} which has shown good performance on the recent ordinal WiC shared task data.

 We further provide the possibility of discretizing graded WiC predictions at specified thresholds.
 By default, the thresholds from \citet{Yadav2025xldurel} are used.